philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 date: 2016-05-29T12:19:27-07:00
 ---

-I have a confessions to make.
-I've created several open source projects where I claimed they "work in these browsers", but I didn't always test them in every browser I claimed to support.

-I mean, I would usually test them to some degree, especially before the initial release.
-But the reality is I don't have easy access to every version of every browser.
-And even given the browsers I do have, it's time consuming to run the tests manually&mdash;especially if I want to run them for every new commit.

-Now, I know I'm not alone in this, and a quick Github search can prove that to be true.
-But I still feel a bit guilty.
-And I think we as an industry can do better.
-I know I want to do better.

-For about the past two years, I've had the [Karma](http://karma-runner.github.io/) documentation page open among the many open tabs in my browser, but every time I tried to learn it, I ended up giving up.
-Figuring out which plugins I needed to install and what configuration options I needed to set was just daunting (convoluted???) enough that I never gave it a fair shot.
+We all know how important it is to test our code in multiple browsers.
+And I think for the most part, we in the web development community do a pretty good job at this&mdash;at least when first releasing a project.

+What we don't do a good job of is testing our code every time we make a change.

+I know I'm personally guilty of this.
+I've had "learn how to set up automated, cross-browser testing" on my to-do list for years, but every time I sat down to really figure it out, I gave up.
+While this was partially due to laziness, I think it was also due to the surprising lack of good information about this on the web.

-In addition, I've realized I don't like libraries that try to do too much or have a lot of "magic" going on.
-Things that hide complexity and claim to "just work" are nice sometimes, but they're terrible for learning, and what I wanted was to actually understand how the process worked under the hood, so that when it broke (which it always eventually does), I could fix it.
+There are a lot of tools and frameworks out there (like Karma) that claim to "make automated, JavaScript testing easy", but in my experience these tools introduce more complexity than they get rid of (more on this later).
+In my experience, tools that "just work" can be nice once you're an expert, but they’re terrible for learning.
+And what I wanted was to actually understand how this process worked under the hood, so that when it broke (which it always eventually does), I could fix it.

 For me, the best way to fully understand how something works is to try to recreated it from scratch myself.
-So I decided to build my own testing tool, and then share with the community what I learned.
+So I decided to build my own testing tool, and then share what I learned with the community.

 I'm writing this article because it's the article I wish existed years ago when I first started releasing open source projects.
-Sadly, the available content on this topic is surprisingly sparse.
-If you've ever done a search for how to run automated cross-browser JavaScript unit tests, most of the results you'll get are really just tutorials explaining how to use whatever fill-in-the-blank tool was popular at the time.
-You rarely find a comprehensive explanation of what  the tool is actually doing.
+If you've never set up automated, cross-browser testing, then this article is for you.
+It will explain how the process works and show you how to do it yourself.

-## The manual process
+## The manual testing process

-Before going too deep into how to set up automated cross-browser testing, I want to explain the manual process that I was doing before I took the time to learn this stuff.
-Based on the sample of people I've talked to, it's the same situation most developers are in today.
+Before I explain the automated process, I think it's important to make sure we're all on the same page about how the manual process works.

+After all, automation is about using machines to off-load the repetitive parts of an existing workflow.
+If you try to start with automation before fully understanding the manual process, it's unlikely you'll understand the automated process either.

 In the manual process, you write your tests in a test file, and it probably looks something like this: